donert/zoom-red/README.md

 # Configuring

-* if the not running on the same machine, you will need to change the network parameters.
+* if the not running on the same machine, you will need to change the network parameters on the session page.

 # Known Issues